Abishekk84/GITSearchRepositoryAutomation/README.md

     /incomplete_results--> The expected incomplete_results in JSON response /items[0]/id---> The /items[0]/id in JSON response

+    Sheet: UserName (Verify the different API response for different username data as provided in the excel) URL--> API URL requested
+    ex:
+    satuscode -->Expected status code for the different userName requested Status-->Expected status for the different userName requested Message-->Expected Message
+    /items[0]/owner/login-->Expected userName to match with API request

+    Sheet: Sort (Verify the different API response for different sort parameter and sort order chosen) URL--> API URL requested
+    ex:
+    sortParam -->NULL uses default sort based on score SortOrder-->Sort order for the Sort Param defined (Not applicabe for default values)

 2. Run the GetTest.Java available in "user.dir"+\src\test\java\com\qa\test\GetTest.java using TestNG run config

 3. Verify the TestNG Results